maxdeleon/DTCC-Cumulative-Report-Downloader/README.md

 - The script will create the `download_directory` if it does not exist.
 - The script will skip the data loading block if the `export_directory` is not provided.

+## Legal Disclaimer

+This tool is intended for educational and research purposes only.
+Users must ensure that their use of this tool complies with all applicable laws and the terms of service of the websites they are scraping.
+The author is not responsible for any misuse of this tool.

+## Ethical Use

+Please use this tool responsibly and respect the terms and conditions of the data sources.
+Implement proper rate limiting to avoid overloading servers.

 ## License

 This project is licensed under the MIT License.
+See the LICENSE file for more details.